inayatkhosla/predicting-solar/README.md

 ## Usage
 ### Environment
-- Create environment: `conda env create -f environment.yml`
+- Create a python3 environment
+- Install dependencies: `pip install -r requirements.txt`
-- The deep learning code is implemented in pytorch.
-Those new to deep learning can alternatively use the fastai implementation (a wrapper around pytorch that makes things simpler).
+- The neural networks are implemented in PyTorch.
+Those new to deep learning can alternatively use the fastai implementation (a wrapper around PyTorch that makes things simpler)
-- We'll use an earlier version of fastai that makes it easier to see what's going on behind the scenes -  `pip install fastai==0.7.0`
+- An earlier version of fastai (0.7) is used to make it easier to see what's going on behind the scenes - installation instructions can be found [here](https://github.com/fastai/fastai/tree/master/old)

 ### Data
 The data folder contains both cleaned, processed data, as well as sample raw